Impact of the COVID-19 pandemic on international relations: United States

 The United States has come under scrutiny by officials from other countries for allegedly diverting shipments of crucial supplies meant for other countries.

 Jean Rottner, the President of France's Regional Council of Grand Est, accused the United States of disrupting face mask deliveries by buying at the last minute.
 French officials stated that Americans came to the airport tarmac and offered several times the French payment as the shipment was prepared for departure to France.
 Justin Trudeau, the Prime Minister of Canada, asked Bill Blair, the Public Safety Minister, and Marc Garneau, the Transportation Minister, to investigate allegations that medical supplies originally intended for Canada were diverted to the United States.
 German politician Andreas Geisel accused the United States of committing "modern piracy" after reports that 200,000 N95 masks meant for German police were diverted during an en-route transfer between airplanes in Thailand to the United States, but later changed his statement after he clarified that the mask orders were made through a German firm, not a U.S. firm as earlier stated, and the supply chain issues were under review.

-Due to shortages in coronavirus tests Maryland Governor Larry Hogan had his wife Yumi Hogan, who was born in South Korea, to speak with the South Korean ambassador and afterwards multiple South Korea companies stated that they would send tests to Maryland.
+Due to shortages in coronavirus tests, Maryland Governor Larry Hogan had his wife Yumi Hogan, who was born in South Korea, speak with the South Korean ambassador.
+Afterwards, multiple South Korea companies stated that they would send tests to Maryland.

 On 2 April 2020, President Trump invoked the Defense Production Act of 1950 to halt exports of masks produced by 3M to Canada and Latin America.
 Canadian Prime Minister Justin Trudeau said that it would be a mistake for both their countries to limit trade of essential goods or services, including medical supplies and professionals, and remarked that this moves in both directions.
 The Canadian government has turned to China and other places for crucial medical supplies, while they seek a constructive discussion about the issue with the Trump administration.

 Donald Trump warned India for retaliation if the government did not release hydroxychloroquine medicine to the US.
 Following this, India lifted the temporary export ban on the drug paving the way for shipping it to the United States.

+A Reuters 2024 report revealed that the United States government launched a covert propaganda and disinformation campaign that aimed to erode Filipinos' trust in vaccines developed by China and Russia amidst tense US-Philippine relations under Philippine President Rodrigo Duterte, who sought closer ties with the two countries.